 These 2 platforms are built upon our enterprise WiFi solution, for which our preferred solution is Ubiquiti‘s UniFi range of enterprise WiFi products.
 These 3 things together build our IoT offering.

-But, we are realistic at the same time, if it is really outside of capability to do it and we don’t feel that we can do it, we’re not going to do it.
-Instead, we’ll recommend a partner who can.
+But, we are realistic at the same time, if it is really outside of capability to do it and we don’t feel that we can do it, we’ll recommend a partner who can.

 Why should people opt into this system?